TheAllen1996/TheAllen1996.github.io/_posts/2021-09-08-GraphicsPipeline.md

 The rendering result is shown Fig 8 (b).
 As we can see, the image now can show us the reflectance, which makes it more realistic.

 **Texture Shader**: Now consider that we want to have colourful patterns rather than normal or reflectance.
 One way to specify the colour is by using texture map.
 Texture shader is usually the same as the Blinn-Phong shader.
-The only difference is that the parameter $k_d$ for Lambertian diffuse is replaced by the one extracted from a texture map.
+The only difference is that the parameter $$k_d$$ for Lambertian diffuse is replaced by the one extracted from a texture map.

 **Example 3.6**: In assignment 3, we are required to implement a Texture shader.
 It can be done by modifying Blinn-Phong shader as follows: